World Tomorrow

 World Tomorrow, or The Julian Assange Show, is a 2012 television program series of 26-minute political interviews hosted by WikiLeaks founder and editor Julian Assange and funded by RT, the Kremlin-controlled media outlet.
 Twelve episodes were shot prior to the program's premiere.
-It first aired on 17 April 2012, the 500th day of the "financial blockade" of WikiLeaks, on RT, and last aired on 3 July 2012.
+It first aired on RT on 17 April 2012, the 500th day of the "financial blockade" of WikiLeaks, and last aired on 3 July 2012.